|Notice of public hearing-standards|

 Rapid City, SD

 Shephard retired in June 2014 after serving as the president of Lake Area Technical Institute since 2006.
 She had been employed in various capacities at LATI since 1978, including instructor, counselor, registrar and vice president.
-She is currently serving as the interim executive director of the Skilled Workforce Advisory Council for the South Dakota technical institutes, along with consulting and adjunct teaching.
-Deb has a Bachelor of Science degree from the University of South Dakota and a master's in education from South Dakota State University.
+She is currently consulting and adjunct teaching.
+Shephard has a Bachelor of Science degree from the University of South Dakota and a master's in education from South Dakota State University.
 Her master's specialized in counseling, guidance and personnel services.
 Shephard is also a member of the Watertown Rotary Club, Watertown Chamber Government Affairs Committee and the Community U Planning Committee.
+Her term will expire Dec.
+31, 2018.